alimg/rxjs-use-store/README.md

 ## Contributing/Hacking

-If you cloned the repository, you can run examples via `yarn start`.
+If you already cloned the repository, you can run examples via `yarn start`.